develdoe/develdoe.github.io/_posts/2016-03-02-JavaScript-Client-Side.markdown

 ---
+date: 2016-03-02T10:18:00.000Z
-title:  "Client Side JavaScript"
+title: Client Side JavaScript
-date:   2016-03-02 10:18:00
+description: >-
-description: This article shows you how to embed JS in an HTML document and goes through some other client-side JS examples.
+  This article shows you how to embed JS in an HTML document and goes through some other client-side JS examples.
+published: true
+category:
+  - js
 ---